pranshujain22/Movie-Recommendation-System/README.md

 ## 2. Hive Installation:

-First we have to extract hive-2.1.1_configured.tar.gz on your local directory and then move to the location /opt
-This will be the installation directory for Hive.
+First we have to move hive-2.1.1 folder to the location /opt This will be the installation directory for Hive.

 ```